rpunnorath/test_python/README.md

 Command to run tests:
 •	py.test  filename_to_run/directory_to_run
-Example: py.test  ecommerce/automaiton_ui/test_login.py
+  •	py.test  ecommerce/automaiton_ui/test_login.py
-•	You can also run a specific test under a class: pytest test_file.py::TestClass::test_method
+•	You can also run a specific test under a class:
+  •	pytest test_file.py::TestClass::test_method

 ## Potential Options/Improvements: